nxion/basic-web-demo/README.md

 # Webdev

-This repo will be used as my "web server" as I learn  web developemnt.
+This repo will be used as my "web server" while I learn  web developemnt.
 For the time being it will have the following content:

   - HTML
   - CSS